chulbioinfo/ConSAVFinder/bin/README.md

 * Linux: Ubuntu 18.04.3 LTS

 ## Python Dependencies
-This script mainly depends on the Python scientific stack.

-    numpy
-    scipy
+This script has no dependency in python ver 3.13.

 ## Running time with the demo data
 * under 1 sec